 In North Carolina, it’s relatively easy for the insurance company to deny your claim based on the contributory negligence doctrine, which bars you from any recovery if you were even one percent at fault for the accident.
 If the insurance adjuster can come up with even one reason why you may have been partially at fault for the accident, they will deny your claim.
-This is why it’s so important not to give a recorded statement to an insurance adjuster without speaking to a personal injury lawyer first.
+This is why it’s so important not to give a recorded statement to an insurance adjuster without speaking to a Durham personal injury lawyer first.
 The adjuster will ask you specific questions and try to manipulate your responses in an attempt to show that you were somehow negligent in the moments leading up to the accident.

 Another reason your claim may be denied is that the at-fault driver did not have a valid auto insurance policy at the time of the accident.
 In this scenario, you can file a claim with your own insurance company for uninsured motorist (UM) coverage.
 In North Carolina, auto insurance policies are required by law to include at least $30,000 per person and $60,000 per accident in UM coverage.
 A similar type of coverage is underinsured motorist (UIM) coverage, which can be used when the at-fault driver’s policy is not big enough to cover your losses.

 In the rare case that neither you nor the at-fault driver had valid auto insurance at the time of the accident, you can file a lawsuit against the other driver directly, but that might not get you much money because the at-fault driver can avoid paying if they have insufficient assets.
-If the at-fault driver could not afford to pay car insurance premiums, chances are they do not have enough assets to compensate you adequately.
+If the at-fault driver cannot afford to pay car insurance premiums, chances are they do not have enough assets to compensate you adequately.

 An insurance adjuster may also deny your claim if they can demonstrate that the accident was a “low impact” or “no impact” collision.
 In other words, the less property damage you have, the more likely your claim will be denied.
 If the vehicles appear mostly unharmed, the adjuster may assert that the collision could not have caused the injuries you are alleging.